Course code: #3090

 Working with some of Australia's largest public relations companies, you will be able to see firsthand where your career could take you.

-After completing the Bachelor of Business (Public Relations),you may enrol in a postgraduate business Master’s degree and be eligible for up to 4 subjects credit, reducing your master’s degree to 1 year.
+After completing the Bachelor of Business (Public Relations), you may enrol in a postgraduate business Master’s degree and be eligible for up to 4 subject credits, reducing your master’s degree to 1 year.

-This degree trajectory means you can graduate with your bachelor’s and master’s degree in just 4 years.
+This degree trajectory means you can graduate with bachelor’s and master’s degrees in just 4 years.

 Score at time of application | Estimated time required to reach IELTS entry score (weeks) | |||||